-Tamara Patton is a doctoral student in Science, Technology and Environmental Policy at Princeton University’s School of Public and International Affairs.
+Tamara Patton completed her PhD in Science, Technology and Environmental Policy at Princeton University’s School of Public and International Affairs in September 2021.
+Tamara is currently a Stanton Nuclear Security Fellow at MIT's Security Studies Program.
 Prior to coming to Princeton, she worked as a researcher at the Vienna Center for Disarmament and Non-Proliferation on emerging technologies for nuclear verification, including in the areas of satellite imagery analysis and virtual reality.
 She has also been a researcher at the Stockholm International Peace Research Institute, focusing on nuclear, conventional and humanitarian arms control issues.
 Her other appointments have included the US Naval Postgraduate School’s Common Operational Research Environment (CORE) Laboratory and Remote Sensing Center.
-She has an MA in nonproliferation studies from the Middlebury Institute of International Studies and a BA in international studies from the University of Washington.
+She also has an MA in nonproliferation studies from the Middlebury Institute of International Studies and a BA in international studies from the University of Washington.

 My dissertation research examines the role of satellite technology in arms control, disarmament and nonproliferation, including identifying the capabilities and information types that matter in decision-making and verification contexts.
 The research centers on understanding ways technology has transcended politics in the past, and how further advances in satellite technology, including in the areas of optical systems, radar, and deep learning methods, may impact existing and future treaties.
 My research agenda also includes policy-relevant projects related to nuclear treaties and verification.
 One project employs virtual reality (VR) to help facilitate new forms of government cooperation on verification, and it does so through creating virtual nuclear facility environments where inspection approaches can be designed, simulated and refined.
 I’m also interested in the implementation of international humanitarian law, having worked on issues related to the Treaty on the Prohibition of Nuclear Weapons and the Convention on Certain Conventional Weapons.